Empowering Life-Long Learners

 If a student becomes ill or injured at school, s/he is to request permission and a pass from the teacher to report to the office.
 If the student is too ill to remain at school, the office will call the parent/guardian to come for the student.
 Under no circumstances is the student to call or text his/her parents to come for him/her and leave the premises without the school’s knowledge.

-Please list on the emergency card the names of two adults, other than the parent/guardian who can pick up your student in case parent/guardian cannot be reached.
+Parents and Guardians: Please list the names of two adults (other than the parent or guardian) who can pick up your student.
+This is necessary in case of emergency or if the parent/guardian cannot be reached.
 It is imperative that you notify the office immediately of any change of address or phone numbers.

 School districts do not provide health and accident insurance; therefore information about low cost private insurance is given to each student in the first day packet.